Battle of Lauron: Background

 In 88 BC Lucius Cornelius Sulla marched his legions on Rome, starting a period of civil wars.
 Quintus Sertorius, a client of Gaius Marius, joined his patron's faction and took up the sword against the Sullan faction (mainly optimates).
 After the death of Lucius Cornelius Cinna and Gaius Marius, Sertorius lost faith with his faction's leadership.
 In 82 BC, during the war against Sulla, he left Italy for his assigned province in Hispania.
 Unfortunately his faction, the Marians, lost the war in Italy right after his departure and in 81 BC Sulla sent Gaius Annius Luscus with several legions to take the Iberian provinces from Sertorius.
 After a brief resistance Sertorius and his men are expelled from Hispania.
 They ended up in Mauretania in north-western Africa where they conquered the city of Tingis.
 Here the Lusitanians, a fierce Iberian tribe who were about to be invaded by a Sullan governor, approached him.
 They requested Sertorius to become their war leader in the fight against the Sullans.
 Sertorius accepted the request and so well into 80 BC Sertorius landed at the little fishing town of Baelo near the Pillars of Hercules (Gibraltar) and returned to Hispania.
 Soon after his landing he fought and defeated the Sullan general Lucius Fufidius (the aforementioned Sullan governor) at the Baetis river.
 After the Baetis victory he defeated several Sullan armies and drove his opponents from Hispania.

 Threatened by Sertorius' success the Senate in Rome upgraded Hispania Ulterior to a proconsular province and sent the proconsul Quintus Caecilius Metellus Pius with a large army to fight him.
 Sertorius used guerrilla tactics so effectively he wore down Metellus to the point of exhaustion while Sertorius' legate Lucius Hirtuleius defeated the governor of Hispania Citerior Marcus Domitius Calvinus.
 In 76 BC the government in Rome decided to send Pompey and an even larger army to help Metellus.
 In the same year Sertorius is joined by Marcus Perpenna, who brought him the remnants of the army of Marcus Aemilius Lepidus the rebel consul of 78 BC.
-Thus reinforced Sertorius decided to try and take the Iberian east coast (because the cities there support his enemies).
+Thus reinforced Sertorius decided to try and take the Iberian east coast (because the cities there supported his enemies).
 His first target was the city of Lauron.